Flexible, Model-Agnostic Method for Materials Data Extraction from Text Using General Purpose Language Models: Description of the approach

-This section describes the steps involved in our method for data extraction from research papers.
+This section describes the steps involved in the method for data extraction from research papers.
 These steps are schematically presented in Fig.~\ref{fig:schematic}.
-Each step is first summarized (in bold), and then expanded to include details and observations we had during their development.
-Note that the first step is focused on gathering and basic processing of the papers and does not use the NLP methods.
+Each step is first summarized (in bold), and then expanded to include details and observations we had during the work.
+Note that the first step is focused on gathering and basic processing of the papers and does not use any LLMs.
 Furthermore, this step (or one very similar) is present in any data extraction method and is not specific to our method.
-Since this step is largely a universal preprocessing that does not have any direct connection to our method we label it the zeroth step, thereby allowing the first step to denote a step directly connected to our method.
+Since this step is largely a universal preprocessing that does not have any direct connection to the method we label it the zeroth step, thereby allowing the first step to denote a step directly connected to data extraction.